tonykuttai/open-remote-ssh/README.md

 codium --install-extension aix-remote-ssh-0.0.52.vsix
 ```

-First Connection:

-The initial connection may take longer as the remote extension host is downloaded and configured
-If you encounter module loading errors, these are typically non-fatal and the connection should still work

-Troubleshooting AIX Issues:

-`Error: "Cannot load module ... does not have a valid format"`

-This is expected for native modules on AIX and can be safely ignored.
-We are currently adding support for more nodejs modules that vscodium uses.
-The extension will fall back to JavaScript implementations where possible

-Tested Configurations:

-- AIX 7.2 with Node.js 16.x
-- AIX 7.3 with Node.js 18.x

-For additional AIX-specific issues, please check the Issues section or create a new issue with the aix label.
+## Open VScodium

+Always start VSCodium with the following flags to enable proposed API on your Host terminal:

+`codium --enable-proposed-api tonykuttai.aix-remote-ssh`

 ## SSH configuration file

 [OpenSSH](https://www.openssh.com/) supports using a [configuration file](https://linuxize.com/post/using-the-ssh-config-file/) to store all your different SSH connections.
-To use an SSH config file, run the `Remote-SSH: Open SSH Configuration File...` command.
+To use an SSH config file, run the `Remote-SSH: Open SSH Configuration File...` command from VScodium command palette.

 ## AIX Remote SSH Extension Setup Guide